All Episodes

 Only Operation Chaos could have delivered this.

-Had Operation Chaos not been implemented, you wouldn't have somebody talking about the Democrat front runner from inside the Democrat Party in this fashion.
+Had Operation Chaos not been implemented, you wouldn't have somebody talking about the Democrat frontrunner from inside the Democrat Party in this fashion.

 Lanny Davis, Big Clintonista.

-This is about the rice crisis, the riots in Egypt, the riots in Haiti, uh coming riots elsewhere.
+This is about the rice crisis, the riots in Egypt, the riots in Haiti, coming riots elsewhere.

-And here's a quote it's time for emergency legislation to repeal ethanol market meddling.
+It's time for emergency legislation to repeal ethanol market meddling.

 Fine.

-Newsweek's call for this, time is called ethanol a scam.
+Time is called ethanol a scam.

-Who's gonna do it?
+Who's going to do it?

-Who's gonna stop it?
+Who's going to stop it?

 Do you see anybody in Washington talking about stopping it?